joshhornby/joshhornby.github.io/_posts/2025-06-24-engineering-toil.md

 - **Repetitive Bug Fixes:** Squashing the same bug class across many microservices because there's no shared solution.
 - **Chronic Admin:** Rotating secrets, expiring tokens, or manually updating dependencies because automation never landed.

-At its core, toil is the sort of work where, after you've done it the world isn't really any better off, except that you'll need to do it again soon.
+At its core, toil is the sort of work where, after you've done it, the world isn't really any better off except that you'll need to do it again soon.

 ## The Impact of Toil

 Toil is a slow poison.
-The first cost is obvious: it takes up precious engineering hours that could be spent on higher-leverage work, shipping features, fixing fundamental issues, or levelling up the system.
+The first cost is obvious: it takes up engineering hours that could be spent on higher-leverage work, shipping features, fixing fundamental issues, or improving the system.
 Over time, the costs deepen:

 - **Demoralisation:** Talented engineers joined to solve interesting problems, not to babysit pipelines or chase routine tickets.
 Toil drains motivation.
 - **Reduced Velocity:** When half a sprint is lost to repetitive admin, progress stalls.
 Product plans slip.
 Teams spend more time maintaining the status quo than moving it forward.
 - **Operational Risk:** Manual steps mean more opportunities for error.
 Fatigue and boredom make mistakes more likely, compounding incidents.
 - **Attrition:** Eventually, the best engineers move on to places where their time and energy yield greater impact.

-Ignore toil, and you invite a steady decay in team morale and system reliability.
+Ignore toil, and you invite steady decay in team morale and system reliability.
 Address it, and you unlock time, attention, and satisfaction.

 ## Leading Teams Through Toil

-Leadership's job isn't to eliminate toil overnight, it's to surface it, prioritise its reduction, and make it a first-class engineering concern.
+Leadership's job isn't to remove toil overnight, it's to surface it, prioritise, and make it a first-class engineering concern.

 ### Make Toil Visible